ksarahj/cobecore/pages/budget.md

    image_fullwidth: "header_6.jpg"
 ---

-The COBECORE research project is funded to the amount of 584 488 EUR and is lead by Ghent University in collaboration with three federal research institutes.
+The COBECORE research project is funded by the [Belgian Science Policy Office](https://www.belspo.be/belspo/index_en.stm) to the amount of EUR 584 488 and is lead by Ghent University in collaboration with three federal research institutes.
 The COBECORE project is a collaborative effort of multiple team members per institute.
-We refer to the members page for a detailed list of all team members and their expertise.
+We refer to the [team members page](/team/) for a detailed list of all team members and their expertise.

 <style>
 	table { border-collapse:collapse; border-spacing:0; empty-cells:show }